-The Department of Commerce is acting under the authority conferred by Executive Order 13222 of August 17, 2001 (Executive Order), as extended by the Notice of August 2, 2005 (70 Fed.
-Reg.
-45273 (August 5, 2005)).
-Therein, the President, by reason of the expiration of the Act, invoked his authority, including authority under the International Emergency Economic Powers Act (IEEPA), to continue in effect the system of controls that had been maintained under the Act.
+The Department of Commerce is acting under the authority conferred by Executive Order 13222 of August 17, 2001 (Executive Order), as extended by the Notice of August 3, 2006 (71 FR 44551 (Aug.
+7, 2006)).
+In that Executive Order, the President, by reason of the expiration of the Act, invoked his authority, including authority under the International Emergency Economic Powers Act (IEEPA), to continue in effect the system of controls that had been maintained under the Act.
 Under a policy of conforming actions under the Executive Order to those under the Act, the Department of Commerce, insofar as appropriate, is following the provisions of Section 6 of the Act with regard to extending foreign policy controls.

 Certain goods, technology, and software described in this report also may require a license for national security purposes for export to certain destinations in accordance with Section 5 of the Act.

-Counter-Terrorism: On August 9, 2005, Naji Antoine Abi Khalil pled guilty to criminal charges for attempting to export Department of Commerce-controlled and Department of State-controlled night vision units to Greece knowing they would be shipped to the foreign terrorist organization Hezbollah in Beirut, Lebanon.
+Foreign Terrorist Organizations: On August 9, 2005 , Naji Antoine Abi Khalil pled guilty to criminal charges for attempting to export Department of Commerce-controlled and Department of State-controlled night vision units to Greece knowing they would be shipped to the foreign terrorist organization Hezbollah in Beirut , Lebanon .
+On February 2, 2006, Khalil was sentenced to two sixty-month prison terms, and a fifty-seven month prison term, all to be served concurrently; plus a $100,000 criminal fine.
 In June 2004, Khalil was indicted for allegedly providing material support to a foreign terrorist organization, and has been in federal custody since his arrest.
-An associate of Khalil, Tomer Grinberg of Tober Group Inc., a Brooklyn, New York, freight forwarder, was also arrested and indicted for his role in allegedly conspiring to export the same night vision units to Greece knowing they would be shipped to Lebanon.
-Grinberg pled guilty on July 28, 2005, and is currently free on bond.
-Prosecution of both defendants is ongoing.
+An associate of Khalil, Tomer Grinberg of Tober Group Inc., a Brooklyn , New York , freight forwarder, was also arrested and indicted for his role in allegedly conspiring to export the same night vision units to Greece knowing they would be shipped to Lebanon .
+Grinberg pled guilty on July 28, 2005 .
+On April 12, 2006 , Grinberg was sentenced to six months in prison.
 The Department of Commerce’s Office of Export Enforcement of the Bureau of Industry and Security jointly conducted this investigation as a member of the New York Joint Terrorism Task Force.